 Net Zero Energy Designed Retail Store

 Walgreens' robust energy efficiency program for existing buildings includes LED lighting, HVAC retrofits, cooler door retrofits, and energy management systems.
 Walgreens also has over 150 locations with solar arrays and a store with a geothermal system.
-Walgreens incorporated the best practices from all of these efforts in its first net zero energy designed retail store, which opened on November 21st, 2013 in Evanston, Illinois.More
+Walgreens incorporated the best practices from all of these efforts in its first net zero energy designed retail store, which opened in November 2013 in Evanston, Illinois.More

 The Evanston store will produce energy equal to or greater than it consumes by implementing energy-efficient and renewable energy technologies including: energy-efficient building materials, LED lighting, ultra-high-efficiency refrigeration, solar panels, wind turbines, and geothermal technology.More